 On October 29, 2020, the board of directors of the General Partner approved a common unit repurchase program to acquire up to \$100 million of the Partnership's outstanding common units.
-The common unit repurchase program is authorized to extend through December 31, 2021 and the Partnership intends to purchase common units under the repurchase program opportunistically with cash on hand and free cash flow from operations.
+The common unit repurchase program was authorized to extend through December 31, 2021, but in October 2021, the board of directors of the General Partner increased the repurchase program authorization to \$150.0 million and extended the program indefinitely.
+The Partnership intends to purchase common units under the repurchase program opportunistically with cash on hand, free cash flow from operations and proceeds from potential liquidity events such as the sale of assets.
 The repurchase program may be suspended from time to time, modified, extended or discontinued by the board of directors of the General Partner at any time.
-During the three and six months ended June 30, 2021, the Partnership repurchased approximately \$5.2 million and \$16.3 million, respectively, of common units under the repurchase program.
-As of June 30, 2021, \$68.9 million remained available for use to repurchase common units under the Partnership's common unit repurchase program.
+Purchases under the repurchase program may be made from time to time in open market or privately negotiated transactions in compliance with Rule 10b-18 under the Securities Exchange Act of 1934, as amended, and will be subject to market conditions, applicable legal requirements, contractual obligations and other factors.
+Any common units purchased as part of this program will be retired During the three and nine months ended September 30, 2021, the Partnership repurchased approximately \$12.3 million and \$28.6 million, respectively, of common units under the repurchase program.
+As of September 30, 2021, \$56.6 million remained available for use to repurchase common units under the Partnership's common unit repurchase program.